 Circular design principles support and fuel a circular economy.
-This is essentially an economic model that generates new revenue streams by identifying opportunities to monetise the return-cycle of a product once its initial life cycle is spent, deconstructing things back into their raw elements and making those resources available for the next generation of products.
+This is an economic model that generates new revenue streams by identifying opportunities to monetise the return-cycle of a product once its initial life cycle is spent.
+Deconstructing things back into their raw elements and making those resources available for the next generation of products.
 Materials, components and products are regenerated with the aim of stimulating growth without impacting the natural world or damaging valuable ecosystems.
-Value is created both through long-term cost savings and the development of new market opportunities by creating new jobs in recycling, repair, refurbishment and all the supporting service industries.
+Value is created through long-term cost savings and development of new market opportunities by creating new jobs in recycling, repair, refurbishment and all the supporting service industries.
 It can potentially deliver the ‘triple bottom line’ of the environment, humankind, and profitability, not just the latter part.

 There is, however, two distinctly different paths to this; the first is a circular system that addresses biological residue where materials are safely returned to the environment after use – composting for want of a better phrase.
 The second is a technical cycle, where products and parts are designed to be re-usable, be that in their current form or deconstructed back into their most basic ingredients to be used again.
 While circular design is about taking responsibility for the entire lifespan of a product, not just the ‘usable’ segment, a circular economy finds ways to mitigate the impact of a reduced production line by monetising the return aspect of the fuller cycle.

 It’s not all about EV’s.